hpgundam/gundam_heaven/README.md

 ## not implemented
 1. account
-	- password reset with email
+	- add mq for email
 2. article
 	- add an article to favorite
 	- search article using key word
+	- get article list from tags
 3. notification
 4. redis support
 5. restful api